RoastedKaju/Vulkan-Kaju-Theme/README.md

 - Restore to default Layout for first time running
 - Unity like editor layout

+## Getting Started
+- Recursive pull this repository alongside all of its sub-modules `git clone --recursive https://github.com/RoastedKaju/Vulkan-KajuTheme`
+- Open the folder with Visual Studio Code.
+- Configure CMake.
+- Build and Run.

 ## Built With
 - **Language**: C++ 20
 - **Build System**: CMake